-Managing your Fair Work obligations.BY ARA
+Managing your Fair Work obligations.BY Australian Retailers Association

 The last 12 months has seen some very recognisable Australian businesses hit with huge fines from Fair Work Australia for failing to pay their staff accurately.
 More than ever businesses are asking: how do I make sure my business is paying staff correctly and is Fair Work compliant?